dietah/qnap-event-to-telegram-bot/README.md

 ---

+## Add to the project
-Feel free to contact me or make an issue if you have a question.
+Feel free to add your comments, report issues or make a PR to the project.

+I hope this was of some help to at least someone.